benletchford/buup.io/README.md

 Available transformers:

 ENCODERS:
-  base64encode    - Encode text to Base64 format
+  ascii_to_hex    - Convert ASCII characters to their hexadecimal representation. base64encode    - Encode text to Base64 format
   bin_to_hex      - Convert binary numbers to hexadecimal. binaryencode    - Encode text into its binary representation (space-separated bytes).